camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/20-gateways/20-sequence-flow.html.md

 </sequenceFlow>
 ```

-Currently conditionalExpressions can only be used with UEL.
-The expression used should resolve to a boolean value, otherwise an exception is thrown while evaluating the condition.
+Currently conditionalExpressions can be used with UEL and scripts.
+The expression or script used
+should resolve to a boolean value, otherwise an exception is thrown while evaluating the condition.

 The example below references data of a process variable, in the typical JavaBean style through getters.